 - Alignment with Bathurst Regional Council’s relevant strategies in the areas of Cultural Development, Community Development, Destination Management, Regional Brand Strategy and Economic Development

-Supported by Bathurst Regional Council, Charles Sturt University and Rydges Mount Panorama.
+Supported by Bathurst Regional Council and Rydges Mount Panorama.